 From a simple coconut oil and brown sugar blend to a hydrating honey and coconut oil scrub with your favorite floral essential oils, there's sure to be a recipe here that works for you.
-They work on all skin types but are particularly useful for revitalizing excessively dry skin.
+Keep in mind that this physical exfoliator can be irritating to dry or sensitive skin types.

 Skin Brightening Turmeric Face Mask

 Another turmeric face mask, this time with moisturizing natural emollients, honey and coconut oil.
 This turmeric face mask recipe is incredibly simple.
 Make a paste of turmeric and flour with honey and coconut oil.
 It moisturizes and brightens the skin, a centuries-old trick used in Indian beauty routines.
 However, proceed with caution, as turmeric has been known to stain the skin (even if only temporarily).
 Do a patch test, and only keep your turmeric mask on for five to 10 minutes.

 Surprisingly, dark chocolate is a fantastic moisturizer when used in a mask, and it's an ideal home remedy for dry skin.
 Try mixing a few simple ingredients—melted dark chocolate, salt, and milk—and leave it on for 15 to 20 minutes to hydrate and refresh your skin.